Skip to main content

 Degree Types: PhD

-The department's comparative and transdisciplinary orientation offers ample opportunity for innovative research, which is amplified by programs and clusters across the Weinberg College of Arts and Sciences (WCAS) and within The Graduate School (TGS).
+The department's comparative and transdisciplinary orientation offers ample opportunity for innovative research, which is amplified by programs and clusters across the Weinberg College of Arts and Sciences and within The Graduate School (TGS).
 Students in this program are encouraged to participate in TGS’s Interdisciplinary Cluster Initiative program.

 Additional resources: